 Again, the Planned Residential Development regulations were enacted "For the purpose of promoting environmental protection, open space preservation and superior design of residential development; encouraging the most appropriate use of land; increasing recreational opportunities; and improving the balance and variety of the Village's existing housing stock..."
 Under §342-52(C), the "maximum permitted density" of a Planned Residential Development on the Project Site is calculated by dividing the gross area of the subject parcel by the minimum lot size requirements of the zoning district in which it is located.
-Excluding the portion of the PRD Parcel to remain as a 9-hole golf course and leaving a 65-acre portion of the Project Site this would result in a maximum permitted density of 141 units (i.e., 65 acres (2,831,400 square feet) divided by 20,000 square feet = 141.57), or 1.6 dwelling units per acre when considering the full R-20 portion of the Project Site.
-As discussed above, the Planning Board (in its discretion) may reduce this permitted density where there are identified "environmental limitations, traffic access [concerns], or the use and character of adjoining land or other planning considerations" supporting a determination that the maximum permitted density "would be inappropriate." (§342-52(C)).
+Excluding the portion of the PRD Parcel to remain as a 9-hole golf course and leaving a 65-acre portion of the Project Site this would result in a maximum permitted density of 141 units (i.e., 65 acres (2,831,400 square feet) divided by 20,000 square feet = 141.57).
+As discussed above, the Planning Board may reduce this permitted density where there are identified "environmental limitations, traffic access [concerns], or the use and character of adjoining land or other planning considerations" supporting a determination that the maximum permitted density "would be inappropriate." (§342-52(C)).